hartsfield/entersoftdev/README.md

          - Deploying and Running on Google Cloud Platform
  - The Enterprise
  - The Enterprise Development Environment
+     - Setting Things Up: The Development Environment
          - Editor Set Up Guide
          - Other Helpful Tools
  - The Enterprise Production Environment
+     - Setting Things Up: The Production Environment
+         - Myths, Black Magic, and Computer Science
+         - CI&D Workflow Integrations With the Development Environment
      - Application Initialization Cycles
      - Gotchas
+         - Max Number of Open File Descriptors
+         - Running out of Resources

 # Conventions Used Herein